mdn/content/files/en-us/web/api/navigator/platform/index.md

 ## Usage notes

 Most browsers, including Chrome, Edge, and Firefox 63 and later, return `"Win32"` even if running on a 64-bit version of Windows.
-Internet Explorer and versions of Firefox prior to version 63 still report `"Win64"`.
+Versions of Firefox prior to version 63 still report `"Win64"`.

 ## Specifications